Codecademy/docs/content/html/concepts/semantic-html/terms/time/time.md

   - 'paths/front-end-engineer-career-path'
 ---

-The `<time>` semantic tag represents a time-related piece of information, including:
+The `<time>` semantic HTML element represents a time-related piece of information, including:

 - A specific date in the Gregorian calendar.
 - The time on a 24-hour clock.